mattdavis0351/mongodb-labs/exercises/02_intermediate-mongo-queries.md

 ### The "$in" query operator

-The `$in` operator allows us to specify 1 or more values, any 1 of which if matched, causes a resulting document to be returned.
-Note that the value of `$in` should always be an array.
+The `$in` operator allows us to specify 1 or more values in an array.
+If any 1 of those filter conditions is matched, a resulting document is returned.

 **Exercise 4** :computer: